Quantum-embeddable stochastic matrices: Results and discussion

 The proof of the above theorem can be found in Sec.~\ref{sec:qudit_nonembeddable}, whereas in Fig.~\ref{fig:thm2} we illustrate the sets, states and transitions appearing in the statement of the theorem to better visualise its content.
 Here, we will unpack Theorem~\ref{thm:main} by examining the lowest possible dimensions of $d=3$ and $d=4$.
 For $d=3$, the structure imposed by the theorem requires $\I_0$ to be one-dimensional.
 Thus, $T$ acts trivially on $\I_0=\{i_0\}$, i.e., $T_{i_0i_0}=1$.
 Moreover, $\I_1$ also needs to be one-dimensional.
 For different choices of $i_0$ and $i_1$, we then obtain that the following six extreme stochastic matrices are \emph{not} quantum-embeddable:

 Therefore, no $3\times 3$ transition matrices in the vicinity of the above matrices can result from time-homogeneous Markovian quantum dynamics.
+Interestingly, the above set becomes quantum-embeddable if we use a broader definition of embeddability allowing for time-inhomogeneous quantum dynamics.
+To see that, we note that a concatenation of Markovian quantum channels is Markovian with a time-dependent Lindbladian~\cite{Wolf-Cirac-dividing}.
+Now, assume $\E_1$ to be a channel that sends $\proj1$ to $\proj0$ and keeps invariant the other two basis states.
+Furthermore, let $\E_2$ be a quantum channel that sends $\proj2$ to $\proj1$ and acts trivially on the other two basis states.
+It is easy to see $\E_1$ and $\E_2$ are time-homogenous Markovian.
+Their concatenation $\E_2\circ\E_1$ is, therefore, a time-inhomogenous Markovian channel with the classical action as the first matrix in Eq.~\eqref{eq:non_embeddable_3}.
+However, we note that the existence of quantum non-embeddable maps in $d=3$, even if we allow for the time-inhomogenous dynamics, has already been discussed in Ref.~\cite{korzekwa2021quantum}.

 Taking $d=4$ brings more freedom to construct not only a discrete set of extreme stochastic matrices belonging to $\Q_4^c$, but also continuous families of stochastic matrices in $\Q_4^c$ located at the boundaries of $\T_4$.
 For example, let us fix $\I_0=\{1\}$ and $\I_1=\{m,n\}$ for different choices of $m,n\in\{2,3,4\}$.
 Then, Theorem~\ref{thm:main} yields the following three families of matrices in $\Q_4^c$:

 where $p,q$ are non-negative with $p+q=1$.